subhajitbaidya/subhajitbaidya/README.md

 **🚀 What I’m Working On**
-- Crafting responsive, user-friendly and Scalable Full-Stack Applications
+- Crafting responsive, user-friendly and Scalable Full-Stack Applications,
+- Integrating AI, Knowledge bases, Vector Embeddings and breaking applications into Microservices
 - Writing PseudoCode of Algorithms to concrete knowledge base and focusing on writing clean and reusable code
 - Practicing Problems on LeetCode, Hackerrank
-- Working on System designs and deployment
+- Working on LLD, HLD, Deployment Pipelines
-- Getting started with Gen AI